fchuffar/mylabstocks/doc/index.rst

 ..

-Install wwwblast
+Install wwwBLAST
 ----------------

-MyLabStocks uses Blast queries for several of its features, wwwblast is a web interface which provides access to this feature in a user-friendly way.
+MyLabStocks uses BLAST queries for several of its features, wwwBLAST is a web interface which provides access to this feature in a user-friendly way.

-MyLabStocks is distributed with wwwblast working on a x64 architecture.
+MyLabStocks is distributed with wwwBLAST working on a x64 architecture.
 For other architectures, please refer to the NCBI repositories http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/release/LATEST